Skip to main content

 Here, you can also use our Free Website Speed Test tool that allows you to easily review your JavaScript files, shown with detailed performance data and request waterfalls (click the Requests menu in the left sidebar, and then select the JS filter):

-When thinking about removing a third-party script, it doesn't necessarily mean you completely have to get rid of it.
+When thinking about removing a third-party script, it doesn't necessarily mean you have to completely get rid of it.
 For example, you can also replace it with a more lightweight alternative.

 Refactor Your First-Party JavaScript Code